-We released the official snap package of Ruby language.
+We released the official snap package of the Ruby language.

-On Ubuntu 16.04 or later, you can use Ruby snap with the following command:
+On Ubuntu 16.04 or later, you can install the Ruby snap with the following command:

 sudo snap install ruby --classic

 Our snap uses the “channel” feature to release multiple Ruby series concurrently.
-For example, without specifying a channel, 2.5.3 will be installed.
-But if you want to use Ruby 2.4, specify the 2.4 channel like the following:
+For example, without specifying a channel, currently Ruby 2.5.3 will be installed.
+But if you want to use Ruby 2.4, specify the 2.4 channel as follows:

 sudo snap install ruby --classic --channel=2.4/stable

 You can also use multiple channels.
 The following commands switch to Ruby 2.3:

 sudo snap switch ruby --channel=2.3/stable sudo snap refresh